smucclaw/complaw/README.md

 # Computational Law

-This is the official Git repository of the Research Programme in Computational Law, hosted at the Centre for Computational Law at Singapore Management University.
+This is the Git repository of the Research Programme in Computational Law, hosted at the Centre for Computational Law at Singapore Management University.

 We aim to build open-source tools and technologies that do for legal and qualitative reasoning, what the spreadsheet has done for quantitative reasoning.